From the Ashes

 I’m sitting on the balcony of my friends’ apartment in Rome.
 It’s my last half-day here, marking the end of my one-month Euro-trip visiting friends.

 August is a quiet month in Rome.
-Like in other cities, it’s vacation month and the residents go away to escape the heat.
+It’s vacation month and the residents go away to escape the heat.
 Instead of slipping into the usual role of a busy tourist, I found myself adjusting to the local rhythm—avoiding the sun between 11:00 and 15:00, enjoying quiet time spent writing and reading.

 Me lying in a hammock with a book in my lap.